 End of year achievement tests will be given to all students K5 and above.
 Standardized testing is not a requirement but gives a benchmark for the student's academic level.
 If a child is late to school or is out for illness during the testing week, the student may not have a chance to make up a test.
-The teacher and administration will do their best to find time to make up any missed tests that week, but not guaranteed.
+Please keep in mind, entrance into 9th grade may require results from a standardized test.

-Cheating
+Cheating: